Getting started with #Node.js on IRC

 Your problem may already be solved!
 Or if IRC doesn't work out for you- definitely give Stack Overflow a whirl.
 Many great experts helping out over there.

 The Node.js community is global.
-It is very important to realized that your mid afternoon crisis is happening at 3AM for others!
+It is very important to realize that your mid afternoon crisis is happening at 3AM for others!
 (Or should I say 03:00) There is no time-of-day that is "best" to seek help.

 What to expect